Chocolate Pumpkin Muffins With Chocolate Pudding

 Prepare The Chocolate Pudding

-1. Start by making the chocolate pudding mix as per the instructions on the packet (usually adding milk and bringing to a boil, then simmering till thickened) and then leaving to cool with some cling film/plastic wrap placed on top of the surface of the pudding.
+1. Start by making the chocolate pudding mix as per the instructions on the packet (usually adding milk and bringing to a boil, then simmering till thickened).

 Make The Muffin Batter